attilaolah/homelab/bootstrap/README.md

 ### 4. Start a temporary Keycloak server

 Fire up a Keycloak development server using Podman to create an initial user, `attila@dorn.haus`.
-I do this at home while NATing outbound traffic and verifying that the Let's Encrypt certificate is still functional.
+I do this at home while exposing it via NAT and verifying that the Let's Encrypt certificate is still functional.
+Note that `--hostname` below actually accepts a full URL, not just the hostname.

 ```bash
 export PASSWORD="$(openssl rand -base64 18)"